The Surface Group Conjectures for groups with two generators: Groups with two generators

 Since in \cref{conj:IF} we are interested in infinite groups, we see now that in fact we are interested in torsion-free one-relator groups.
 When $|\mathbf x |=2$, such groups have Euler characteristic equal to zero, and so have first $L^2$-Betti number equal to zero \cite{DicksLinnell2007}.
 Hence, in the next couple of results we will focus on groups with first $L^2$-Betti number equal to zero, bearing in mind that groups of interest here will satisfy this property.
 The results that now follow are however more general.

 Recall that an \emph{agrarian map} is a unit-preserving ring homomorphism $\alpha \colon \Z G \to \mathbb K$ where $\Z G$ is the integral group ring of a group $G$, and where $\mathbb K$ is a skew-field.
 This notion was introduced in \cite{Kielak2020}.
-There are three agrarian maps that will be of interest to us: one arises from the Atiyah conjecture, and the other two are used in defining Alexander polynomials, the multivariate and univariate kinds.
-All three share some structural properties.
+There are three agrarian maps that are frequently used: one arises from the Atiyah conjecture, and the other two are used in defining Alexander polynomials, the multivariate and univariate kinds.
+All three share some structural properties, so we will stay in the level of generality that may then be applied to all three situations.